DeeEmm/DeeEmm/_posts/2020-10-01-ddcsv-fusion360-plasma-post-processor.md

 ![ddcsv-plasma-js-warning](/images/ddcsv-plasma-js-warning.png)

-Your Gcode will then open up in the standard code editor and you will be asked where to save it.
-Yhen just load it up into your DDCSV via USB and away you go.
+You will then be asked where to save your freshly generated Gcode and the code will also open up in the standard code editor if you enabled this option.
+Then just load it up into your DDCSV via USB and away you go.

+A note on program names.
+You will note that the standard name is a number.
+This numbering convention is used a lot on CNC machines.
+It's not necessary on the DDCSV, but is provided as a standardised method of naming for good practice.

 Happy CNCing